 This is a review of two powerful, versatile welders that run on a 230V power supply.
 No 110/120V options on either.
 So, at a quick glance, you may think these two are identical in terms of power input.
 No difference here, right?
 Well, not quite.

-The Lincoln Easy MIG 180 includes some advanced electronics that allow it to run on 208V right out of the box.
-So, you have the ability to use 208V or 230V with the Easy MIG 180.
+The Lincoln Easy MIG 180 includes advanced electronics that allow it to run on 208V right out of the box.
+So, you can use 208V or 230V with the Easy MIG 180.
 For some, the available power supply in their shop will push them to the Easy MIG 180.

-It may be splitting hairs, but some feel the starts with the Easy MIG 180 are smoother and the arc is more forgiving with less spatter.
-But the Handler 190 offers seven voltage options, which gives the user finer control of the arc.
+It may be splitting hairs, but some feel the starts with the Easy MIG 180 are smoother, and the arc is more forgiving with less spatter.
+But the Handler 190 offers seven voltage options, giving the user finer arc control.
 Plus, the 190 has better control over the wire speeds.

 For what it’s worth, the Easy MIG 180 can run off a generator that supplies 6900 watts.
 The Handler 190 requires 7000 watts minimum, according to Hobart’s recommendations.
 But many users have worked with both units running successfully on generators rated a bit lower.

 As supplied, both units provide MIG gun assemblies and work cables in 10 feet lengths.
 The guns on each welder are easy to use and ergonomic, with quality sheathings.
 They are easy to manage, but some feel they could be longer.

 The work cables found on the two welders are a respectable 6 gauge.
 But Hobart’s work clamp is smaller.